-If the configured deployment package store is not available when the PingAuthorize Server starts, it will not be able to detect when the store becomes available again.
-To ensure that the PingAuthorize Server begins using the deployment package store when the store is available again, you must restart the server or change the Policy Decision Service configuration.

-Can't use an existing persistent database with Docker volumes
+- A defect that caused all Java classes to be whitelisted for SpEL use in embeddedPDP mode has been fixed.
+However, there is currently no way to configure the embeddedPDP whitelist, which might break existing policies for customers relying on the errant behavior.
+At the moment, customers can only use SpEL with Java classes on the default allow-list.
+For more information, see Configuring SpEL Java classes for value processing on page 224. - If the configured deployment package store is not available when the PingAuthorize server starts, it will not be able to detect when the store becomes available again.
+To ensure that the PingAuthorize server begins using the deployment package store when the store is available again, you must restart the server or change the Policy Decision Service configuration. - Can't use an existing persistent database when using Docker volumes

-The pingdatagovernancepap and pingauthorizepap Docker images now run as unprivileged (non-root) users by default.
+The pingdatagovernancepap and pingauthorizepap Docker images now run as unprivileged (nonroot) users by default.
 If you have existing pingdatagovernancepap policy databases, configure the containers to run as root.
-For more information, see Deploying PingAuthorize Policy Editor using Docker.

-Can't persist the database in /opt/db with Docker volumes
+For more information, see Installing PingAuthorize Policy Editor using Docker on page 92.
+Can't persist the database in /opt/db when using Docker volumes

-To persist a policy database in a Docker volume, create a new Docker volume with a mount target of /opt/out instead of /opt/ db .
-For more information, see Deploying PingAuthorize Policy Editor using Docker.
+To persist a policy database in a Docker volume, create a new Docker volume with a mount target of / opt/out instead of /opt/db.
+For more information, see Installing PingAuthorize Policy Editor using Docker on page 92.